It’s that time of year again!

 Remember to bring your id!

 Joshua Cunningham is the Marketing Director at Cid’s, and this year, he’s putting the focus on four local/regional companies deserving of attention.
 Josh suggested I reach out to them, ask a few questions and go from there.
 So I did.
 Trouble was, each response was worthy of its own post, so hopefully that will happen soon enough.
+It did give me some good insight into other marketing techniques though, and it was great to learn more about the options for these companies on the table.

 In the meantime, I thought I’d start with what is in my opinion, a perfect pairing.
 Tea and Honey.